lclarkmichalek/site/content/post/monitoring-queue.md

 the operations at different rates; scans happen in large batches, publishes are unbatched, and deletes use small batches.

+All of the monitoring here is going to be done using [Prometheus](https://prometheus.io/), with some small bits of [Grafana](https://grafana.com/).
+I guess you could replicate most of this with other monitoring systems, though I'm not sure why you'd want to.
+Give Prometheus a go.
+It's pretty good.

 # Basic Monitoring

 There are three main operations here that we want to monitor; scan, publish, and